sandeeptasahoo/AndroidTrainingRepository/interviewPreparation.md

 How do you handle group formation in Wi-Fi Direct?

-🟪 System Behavior, Lifecycle, and Power (10 Questions) How does Doze mode affect Bluetooth operations?
+🟪 System Behavior, Lifecycle, and Power (10 Questions)
+1. How does Doze mode affect Bluetooth operations?
+   Doze mode, introduced in Android 6.0 (API 23), is designed to reduce battery usage by restricting background activity when the device is idle.
+However, it has specific implications for Bluetooth operations, particularly those running in the background.
 What is the impact of battery optimization on BLE scanning?

 How do you ensure reliable Bluetooth operations across configuration changes?